Scaling Vision-based End-to-End Driving with Multi-View Attention Learning: EXPERIMENTS

 Traffic lights tend to be on sidewalks, so detecting them from a close distance requires a sensor setting with a proper HFOV.
 Otherwise, causal confusion can appear.
 We think that the poor performance of RIM on the T.L metric is due to a narrow HFOV as illustrated in Fig. \ref{fig:causalconfusion}.
 To confirm this hypothesis, we conduct experiments using two HFOV settings for CIL++, 100 and 180.
-The results are reported in Table \ref{tab:FOVresults}.
-Note how by using HFOV=$100^\circ$, more infractions (T.L, C.L, O.L, R.Dev) are observed than by using HFOV=$180^\circ$.
+As seen in Table \ref{tab:FOVresults}, we note that the number of infractions (T.L, C.L, O.L, R.Dev) increase when we use a lower HFOV=$100^\circ$ compared to HFOV=$180^\circ$.
 For HFOV=$100^\circ$, we have observed that the track of the road shoulder is easily out-of-observation at intersections, leading to more O.L, C.L, and R.Dev.
 For HFOV=$180^{\circ}$, the ego-vehicle can better perform the right driving maneuver, thanks to having the road shoulder as a reference.

-\subsection{Multi-town Generalization}
+\subsubsection{Multi-town Generalization}

 In this section, we assess the performance of CIL++ in much more complex scenarios, as provided by CARLA's multiple towns.
-As mentioned in Sec. \ref{sec:Dataset}, for a fair comparison, we align the training and testing settings with MILE \cite{Hu:2022}, using CARLA's offline Leaderboard metrics (Sec. \ref{sec:Metrics}).
-The results for all models trained on multi-town data are shown in \ref{tab:T5_results} RIM shows the worst performance among the three models, incurring more infractions, thus obtaining a significantly lower Avg.DS score.
+As mentioned in Sec. \ref{sec:Dataset}, for a fair comparison, we align the training and testing settings with MILE \cite{Hu:2022}, using CARLA's offline Leaderboard metrics (Sec. \ref{lb_metrics}).
+The results for all models trained on multi-town data are shown in Table \ref{tab:T5_results}.
+RIM shows the worst performance among the three models, incurring more infractions, thus obtaining a significantly lower Avg.DS.
 CIL++ achieves 98\% Avg.RC, which is on par with MILE.
 In terms of Avg.DS, MILE remains the best scoring, yielding a 73\% while CIL++ achieves a 68\%.
 We observe that this is because MILE seldom drives outside the pre-planned lane, given the route map as input.
 On the contrary, CIL++ lacks the explicit use of this route map since it only receives high-level navigation commands.

-\subsection{Visualizing CIL++'s Attention}
+\subsubsection{Visualizing CIL++'s Attention}

 We are interested in the image content to which CIL++ pays attention.
 Following Grad-CAM \cite{Selvaraju:2017}, gradients flow from the action space to the final convolutional layer of the ResNet backbone.
 This should produce a map that highlights the important image areas for action prediction.
 However, since CIL++ solves a regression task, its output could be either negative or positive values, while Grad-CAM is originally designed for image classification tasks which always provide positive outputs.
 To adapt Grad-CAM to our case, we cannot merely take into account the positive gradient of the feature map.
 The computation should be divided into two cases depending on the sign of the output value.
 Negative gradients are used to calculate the weights for the feature map when the acceleration or steering angle value is lower than zero, otherwise, the positive gradient is used.